 2.6.13.2.
 Scope and Recommended Enforcement Approach. - Paper is manufactured in various "basis weights" for use in different applications (e.g., copy paper can have a basis weight of 18 or 20 lb).
 Basis weight is part of the product identity and not a declaration of net contents.
 This procedure is used to audit the basis weight declared on package labels.
 If the tested packages in a sample do not have an average basis weight equal to or greater than the labeled basis weight, the inspection lot may be in violation.
-A potentially violative lot should be placed "off-sale" until the owner provides documentation to confirm that the labeled basis weight declared by the original manufacturer.
+A potentially violative lot should be placed "off-sale" until the owner provides documentation to confirm that the labeled basis weight corresponds to the basis weight declared by the original manufacturer.
 If documentation is not provided, the inspection lot should remain "off-sale" until the basis weight declaration is corrected.

 2.6.13.3.
 Determine Target Net Weight for Common Types of Paper. - The basis weight of paper is the designated weight (measured in grams or pounds per specified area) of one ream in basic sheet size for the type of paper being tested.
 This procedure permits the confirmation of basis weight by linear measurement and gravimetric testing.
-This procedure is designed to test the various types, size, count, and basis weights of paper.
+This procedure is designed to test the various types, size, count, and basis weights of packaged paper currently in the marketplace.
+Table 1 lists the "area of basic sheet size" for common types of paper.
 A "ream" equals 500 sheets of basic sheet size for all types of paper other than tissue paper.
 A "ream" of tissue paper equals 480 sheets.
 Each of the standard categories of paper products shown in Table 1 has a different standard basic sheet size.
 Although there are basic sheet sizes, paper is packaged and marketed in various sizes and counts.
 The net weight of packaged paper can be determined from the label information using the General Formula for Sheet Paper.
 For roll paper, use one (1) for the sheet count.